MEET THE

 • Cost savings via reduced energy use & maintenance.

-• Each bulb comes in its own case for ease of use and safety.
+• Each bulb is enclosed in its own custom fixture, for ease of use and safety.

-There is an automatic reminder when the filter and UVC tubes need to be replaced, which is easy to replace.
+There is an automatic reminder when the UV-C bulbs need to be replaced, which is easy to replace.

-The air sterilizer is suitable for hospitals, hotels and resorts, schools, offices, stores, supermarkets, and public areas.
+The air sterilizer is suitable for hospitals, hotels, resorts, schools, offices, stores, supermarkets, and all public spaces.

 The Destiny UV-C Pure Air Control System makes life safer and healthier for customers and employees.